 Many states have enacted privacy and data security laws.
 For example, the California Consumer Privacy Act, or CCPA, which took effect on January 1, 2020, gives California residents expanded rights to access and delete their personal information, opt-out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
 Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the United States.
-California has already adopted a new law, the California Privacy Rights Act of 2020, or CPRA, that will substantially expand the CCPA effective January 1, 2023.
-Additionally, other U.S. states continue to propose, and in certain cases adopt, privacy-focused legislation such as Colorado and Virginia.
+California has already adopted a new law, the California Privacy Rights Act of 2020, or CPRA, that substantially expanded the CCPA as of January 1, 2023.
+Additionally, other U.S. states continue to propose, and in certain cases adopt, privacy-focused legislation.
+For example, Virginia, Colorado, Utah, and Connecticut have enacted comprehensive privacy legislation that has gone, or will go, into effect in 2023.
+Tennessee has enacted such legislation that will go into effect in 2024, and Iowa and Indiana have enacted such legislation that becomes effective in 2025 and 2026, respectively.
 Aspects of these state laws remain unclear, resulting in further uncertainty and potentially requiring us to modify our data practices and policies and to incur substantial additional costs and expenses in an effort to comply.
-A patchwork of differing state privacy and data security requirements would increase the cost and complexity of operating our business and increase our exposure to liability.
+A patchwork of differing state privacy and data security requirements will increase the cost and complexity of operating our business and increase our exposure to liability